CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

     ![](./media/pe-31.png)

-9. On the Quick test page, provide following details:
+9. On the Quick test page, provide the following details:

  - **Test URL:** As an example, enter **``` https://azure.microsoft.com ``` (1)**
  - Rest of the details are optional.
 Default values are already updated for all the asks.